tom-alder/tom-alder/README.md

 🔭 Building a <a href=https://www.tomalder.me/>personal website</a> to showcase my writing on strategy and product.

-👯 Looking to interview indie hackers and side hustlers about their projects and learnings.
+👯 Looking to connect with other techy creators and builders.

 💬 Talk to me about tech strategy, product management, creator economy, and self-taught web development.